cengc13/cengc13.github.io/_posts/2020-04-12-final-project-start-blog.md

 ## Next Steps

-We will focus on the modeling part for this kaggle competition in the next step.
-The main focuses are

-- Develop a baseline model
+We will discuss some of the start-of-the-art multilingual models, develop the baseline model using the simplest logistic regression and brainstorm possible methods to improve our model importance.

 ## Acknowledgements